ClearBlade/native-libraries/clearblade.md

 ## Collection.count(_query, callback)

-Retrieves the item count in a collection that match the supplied query
+Retrieves the count of items in a collection that match the supplied query

 * @param {Query} _query: Query object that defines what item or set of items to remove.
 Optional
 * @param {function} callback: Function that handles the server's response